 Gonoi, the “beauty cave”

-The Mavrovo National Park, an underwater church, and a wedding that lasts for 7 days
+Mavrovo, an underwater church, and a 7-day wedding

-Mavrovo is the largest National in Macedonia, spreading over 192,000 acres.
-It has an amazing nature and a diverse wildlife and some of the most famous skiing resorts in Macedonia.
-The Mavrovo Lake is another beautiful place that attracts a lot of photographers from around the country throughout the year.
+When talking about places to visit in Macedonia, we have to mention Mavrovo; the largest National in Macedonia, spreading across 192,000 acres.
+It has an amazing nature and diverse wildlife and some of the most famous skiing resorts in Macedonia.
+Mavrovo Lake is another beautiful place that attracts a lot of photographers from around the country throughout the year.

 Mavrovo also has its own underwater church which was flooded in 1953 when a severe earthquake damaged the dam containing the local lake.
 The church today is one of the most famous tourist attractions in the region.

 Another place to visit around Mavrovo is St. Jovan Bigorski, one of the most beautiful monasteries in the country that supposedly has a few pieces of the legendary cross Jesus was crucified in its foundation.